-Nowadays human health is being endangered by automation and industrialization and considerably decreased of physical activities.
+Nowadays human health is being endangered by automation and industrialization and physical activities are being decreased considerably.
 Because the role of society base (children and juveniles) in this time cycle is critical and physical activity is necessary for health and safety of them to achieve future goals, mental and physical health is cornerstone of in their scope education.
-In Iran, education ministry is responsible for this critical task and in recent years by recruiting athletic specialists and sport sciences in primary schools has been performed a revolutionary role with long term overlook, hence conducted some plans that Tanavarz is one of approved plans of health and physical education adjunct of education ministry [9].
+In Iran, education ministry is responsible for this critical task and in recent years by recruiting athletic specialists and sport sciences in primary schools has been performed a revolutionary role with long term overlook, hence conducted some plans that Tanavarz is one of approved plans of health and physical education adjunct of education ministry [1].
 It should be mentioned that rope dancing committee under supervision of public sports federation is operating in sport and juvenile ministry in various age levels.
 Rope dancing is a perfect and pleasurable physical activity that could be played individually or collectively by short or long, one or two folded ropes.
 This activity was prevalent among different ages as a game and recreation many years ago, in addition athletes of others fields do it for increasing consistency of muscles and nerve and finally improving their physical preparation.
-Some special characteristics of rope dancing are as following the:
+Some special characteristic of rope dancing is as following: